jclehner/rxdroid/README.md

 RxDroid - A medication reminder
 ===============================

+**!!!
+Please note that development on RxDroid is currently limited to fixing bugs and minor improvements !!!**

 RxDroid is a simple medication reminder app.
 Apart from reminding you to take your meds, it will also keep track of your pill count, warning you to get a refill in time.